AET-DevOps25/team-kruschefan/ProblemStatement.md

 Generative AI is at the core of FormsAI.
 It will:

-- Interpret user-provided descriptions to generate relevant form fields and layouts.
+- Interpret user-provided descriptions to generate relevant form fields with prefilled questions.
 - Provide multilingual support to create forms in various languages.
+- Suggest the best input types (e.g., text, multiple choice, rating) for each question generated.

 ## Scenarios of Usage